cbaeza/hidden-message-python/README.md

     m = WriteSecretMessage(secret_message, "Igel.png","Igel2.png", end_of_message_token)
     m.hidde_message_in_picture()

-The producec output is a image (Igel2.png) which is apparently the same as the original image.
-The technic make the changes indetectable to the human eyes.
+The code produces the output image (Igel2.png) which is apparently the same as the original image (Idel.png).
+The technique make the changes indetectable to the human eyes.

 The image produced with the hidden message is the following: